coffebar/neovim-project/README.md

 - `:NeovimProjectHistory` - select a project from your recent history.

+- `:NeovimProjectAllHistory` - select a project based on patterns and recent history.

 - `:NeovimProjectLoadRecent` - open the previous session.

 - `:NeovimProjectLoadHist` - opens the project from the history providing a project dir.